Researching Legal Resources on Google

 5. Seek Out Free Help

 Many lawyers and legal service providers offer either a free consultation, a free phone call, or a free online option to submit a question.
 Take advantage of these opportunities where appropriate.
 Make sure to be concise when explaining your situation, and efficient with your time and be clear about your situation and expectations.
-If you’ve expressed your need or issue clearly competent and organized, the chances are high that you will be able to quickly find helpful guidance or be referred to the right service or provide.
+If you’ve expressed your need or issue clearly, the chances are high that you will be able to quickly find helpful guidance or be referred to the right service or provide.

 6. Follow Up on Referrals

 It may take you a few tries to find the right government service or non-profit organization.
 Don’t give up if the first resource you try only gives you a referral to a different resource.

 There are thousands of options out there for you to find legal help.
 Don’t quit your search on the first legal website you come across.
 Be patient and scope out all available resources before deciding how to proceed.

 Legal problems are often stressful and difficult.
 The fact that finding legal resources is often such a huge challenge only makes matters worse.
 Fortunately, as technology improves, so do the options for finding real legal help.
 The internet has opened the door to thousands of legal resources, but a dedicated approach is still required to navigate them all effectively.
 Hopefully, as more progress is made and new technologies emerge, searching and finding the right resources will only become faster and easier!